High school instructions

 The high school grades at Great Books Homeschool work a bit differently from lower grades.
 Follow this guide to take advantage of all we have to offer high school students.

-When you join a high school grade, you are automatically signed up for our core high school curriculum.
-This consists of the standard courses needed to graduate and be accepted into most universities, plus a few favorites of our own.
+When you join a high school grade, we help you sign up for a set of core courses and electives offered by Great Books Homeschool.
+The core courses consist of the standard courses needed to graduate and be accepted into most universities, plus courses in other areas that we think are important such as life skills, technology, entrepreneurship and philosophy.
 You may view your four-year course schedule from the Course Schedule page when signed into your account.

 You can click on each course in your Course Schedule page to view a course description and a listing of core and optional video lectures, readings, assignments and other components that make up the course.
 Each book and other course component is linked to its own a description page, which contains instructions and recommendations for successful completion.